VNNikolaidis/nnlib2Rcpp/README.md

 ---

-To install in your R installation, use the following R commands:
+To add the package to your R installation, use the following R commands:

 library(devtools)